Skip to main content

 If in doubt, ask a local as ALL Peruvians are so friendly and helpful.
 No exaggeration, we’ve yet to meet one who didn’t give us their time.

 Enjoy the coastal ride to Huanchaco and get ready for a few fun-filled days at this beautiful beachside town.
-You can always jump the same bus back to Trujillo to explore the city, but basing yourselves in Huanchaco is the best idea.
+You can always jump the same bus back to Trujillo to explore the city, but basing yourself in Huanchaco is the best idea.

 Have fun guys!